The Web Health

 Symptoms

-The first clear signal that you may be experiencing back pain is an uncomfortable ache or soreness in any region of the spine.
+The first clear signal that you may experience back pain is an uncomfortable ache or soreness in any region of the spine.
 This discomfort can sometimes spread to your bottom and even down your legs.

-However, it is crucial to note that this pain is not limited to your back only.
+However, it is crucial to note that this pain is not limited to your back.
 This is perhaps a good time to remind everyone that back issues can lead to soreness in other areas of the body.
 This occurs because your nerves can be affected.

 • Unexpected weight loss